Michael Gove: Personal life

-Gove met the journalist Sarah Vine in 1998, when he was comment editor and she was arts editor at The Times.
-They married in October 2001 and have two children—a daughter born in 2003 and a son born in 2004.
-Gove has lived in Earl's Court, Notting Hill, North Kensington and Mayfair.
+Gove was previously in relationships with political adviser Simone Finn and historian Amanda Foreman.
+He met Sarah Vine in 1998, when he was comment editor and she was arts editor at The Times.
+They married in October 2001 and have two children.
 In July 2021, a joint statement on behalf of Gove and Vine said that they had agreed to separate and were in the process of finalising their divorce.
-Following the separation, Gove lived in an official ministerial residence on Carlton Gardens, St James's.
-In January 2022, their divorce was granted.
+In January 2022, they were granted a decree nisi on the grounds of Gove's unreasonable behaviour.
+As of 2025, the divorce had not been finalised, with the delay attributed to bureaucratic reasons.